khushiBiyani/AWS-API/README.md

-Implementation of GET and POST APIs on the resources of DynamoDB using AWS API Gateway.
+Implementation of basic GET and POST APIs on the resources of DynamoDB using AWS API Gateway.
 These APIs invoke Lambda function when called.

 ## Setup :
 - Create an IAM role <br/>